 The HOA Board Can Face Legal Repercussions

 Homeowners may take legal action against an HOA board should they neglect their duties and responsibilities.
 For instance, if the board discriminates against you when applying rules.
-An HOA board that fails to abide by governing documents is also in danger of being sued.
+An HOA board that fails to abide by the governing documents is also in danger of being sued.
 Other reasons can range from failing to repair or maintain common areas to misappropriation of funds.

 Performing Your HOA Legal Responsibilities